StefanRickli/file_to_qrcode/README.md

   -h, --help            show this help message and exit -s SOURCE, --source SOURCE
   -d DESTINATION, --destination DESTINATION
+                        Can be either a PDF file or a folder.
+In case of folder, only QR code PNG files are created.
   -l LOGFILE, --logfile LOGFILE
   --chunk_size CHUNK_SIZE
                         Sets the size of the data chunks in # of characters.
 Note that this does not inlcude the chunk header.
   --qr_code_eclevel QR_CODE_ECLEVEL
                         Determines the error correction level of the QR code.
-Valid arguments are "L", "M", "Q", "H" --preserve_tempfiles  If destination is a PDF file, this flag will prevent the image files to be deleted
+Valid arguments are "L", "M", "Q", "H".
+  --preserve_tempfiles  If destination is a PDF file, this flag will prevent the temporary image files to be deleted.
   ```

 ## restore_from_scan.py